Crimzor3086/LoreMint/DEPLOYMENT.md

 1. **Never commit `.env` file** - It contains your private key
 2. **Use a dedicated deployment wallet** - Don't use your main wallet
-3. **Keep minimal funds** - Only keep enough MNT for gas fees
+3. **Keep minimal funds** - Only keep enough IP for gas fees
 4. **Test on testnet first** - Always test deployments on testnet before mainnet
 5. **Verify contracts** - Always verify contracts on the explorer

 ## Troubleshooting

 ### "Insufficient funds"
-- Make sure your deployment wallet has enough MNT for gas fees
+- Make sure your deployment wallet has enough IP for gas fees
 - Check your balance: The script will show your balance before deploying

 ### "Nonce too high"